 I am commanded to “live by faith, not by sight” (II Corinthians 5:7) where “faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
 A face covering is a visible object and a visible act.
 Face coverings say ‘I am doing my part to save us’ and ‘we can collectively save ourselves,’ both of which are very dangerous postures that exalt mortals to equality with God.
 The very core of Christian doctrine is that humanity is incapable of saving itself—both cognitively and morally.
 It follows that if one believes in an omnipotent deity, then it is the height of hubris to think that any mortal can act in any way to aid or assist that deity.
 Indeed, by faith, David refused King Saul’s order to gear-up to face Goliath and Gideon, by faith, obeyed God’s order to gear-down to defeat the Midianites (I Sam 17:38-39; Judges 7:4).
 The government cannot compel me to wear armor on my body, so how the government compel me to wear armor on my face?
 Each is just as arbitrary as the other, but both violate my concept of faith.
 The government cannot compel Muslims to reverence the flag contrary to Islamic teaching, so neither should the government compel me to pledge my alliegance to a mask contrary to Pentecostal faith.
 I live, thrive, languish, and die according to God’s will and human efforts have no capacity to frustrate or to further the decrees of Heaven.
 The Apostle Paul, after surviving shipwreck, was bitten by a deadly viper.
 Paul shook the serpent from his hand into the fire without worry or fear because no earthly event held the power to alter Heaven’s decree (Act 27:21-28:6).

 Yes, I get anxious at the post office and in the supermarket, yet I remind myself to “be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let [my] requests be made known to God” (Philippians 4:6).
 Faith is a 24×7 engagement which is why we are told to pray “this day our daily bread” (Matthew 6:11).
 Exceptions for attendance of religious services are meaningless because those secular articulations fail to grasp the distinction between the practice of faith and the exercise of faith.
 Communal worship services are practices of faith.
 Daily life is the exercise of faith.
-The incessancy of daily faith is practiced more subtly as the uninterrupted belief in God, as the belief in the redemption of a damnable soul, as vows of poverty, as missionary subsistence, and as prayerful supplications for miraculous interventions in human affairs.
+The incessancy of daily faith is lived more subtly as the uninterrupted belief in God, as the belief in the redemption of a damnable soul, as vows of poverty, as missionary subsistence, and as prayerful supplications for miraculous interventions in human affairs.
 The exercise of faith should be unceasing (I Thessalonians 5:17) in and apart from its weekly memorialization (Hebrews 10:25).
 Putting worthless cloth on my face is a diminution of my continuous exercise of faith and it is an act which is contrary to my position of faith—faith which is further informed by the Psalms of King David:

 - Psalm 20:7